Letters from the Specific Carbohydrate Diet support group

 just that it works so well for me, I can't understand how or why it doesn't

 work for all.
-I know that there are varying degrees to this illness but I was
+I know that there are varying degrees to this illness but

 awfully sick and seemed to be at high risk of bleeding to death, not to